georgek/tabless/README.md

 # tabless #

-A command line utility like *less* but for displaying tabular data graphically.
-Like less, tabless does not need to read the entire file (or pipe) before it displays it, so it's quick to use when working on the command line.
+A command line utility like `less` but for displaying tabular data graphically.
+Like `less`, `tabless` does not need to read the entire file (or pipe) before it displays it, so it's quick to use when working on the command line.